 Turkey Sweet Potato Shepherd’s Pie

-Shepherd’s pie filled with ground turkey sautéed with mixed vegetables, sliced mushrooms and fresh herbs with a savory garlic sweet potato topping.
+Healthy Sweet Potato Shepherd’s Pie recipe is filled with ground turkey sautéed with mixed vegetables, sliced mushrooms and fresh herbs with a savory garlic sweet potato topping.
 A satisfying sweet potato recipe that’s comfort food without the guilt!

 This is a crazy month for the North East.
 First we got slammed with a hurricane, and yesterday a Nor’easter.
 This is what it looks like outside my door…